 Legislation proposed to stop raid on housing trust fund

-To keep up with the latest local news, subscribe to our TV20 newsletter HERE and receive news straight to your email every morning.

 TALLAHASSEE, Fla.
-(CAP NEWS/WCJB) - For the first time in almost 20 years, the Governor is recommending the state spend every dollar in the affordable housing trust fund for just that, affordable housing.
+(WCJB) - For the first time in almost 20 years, the Governor is recommending the state spend every dollar in the affordable housing trust fund for just that, affordable housing.

 There is also pending legislation that would keep the money from being used for something else except in emergencies.